Optimization-Guided Diffusion for Interactive Scene Generation: Theoretical Foundations

 The quadratic term \( \frac{A_t^{2}}{2\sigma_t^{2}}\|x-\tilde{x}_0\|_2^{2} \) induces an effective curvature \( A_t^{2}/\sigma_t^{2} \), which grows as \(\sigma_t\) decreases.
 This progressively sharpens the local optimization landscape, forcing the anchor update to remain increasingly concentrated around the model prediction.
 Conversely, the trust-region constraint \( \|x-\tilde{x}_0\|_2 \le \frac{\sqrt{2\kappa_t}\,\sigma_t}{|A_t|} \) scales linearly in \(\sigma_t/|A_t|\), shrinking the allowable step size as the reverse process proceeds.

-These two effects act in concert: at early high-noise stages, the stabilizer is relatively flat and the trust region is wide, allowing substantial adjustments that can reshape scene-level semantics and multi-agent interaction patterns; at later low-noise stages, both the curvature amplification and the contracted trust region confine the refinement to a narrow vicinity of \(\tilde{x}_0\), yielding precise, geometry-preserving corrections aligned with the pretrained generative manifold.
+These two effects act in concert: at early high-noise stages, the stabilizer is relatively flat and the trust region is wide, allowing substantial adjustments that can reshape scene-level semantics and multi-agent interaction patterns; at later low-noise stages, both the curvature amplification and the contracted trust region confine the refinement to a narrow vicinity of \(\tilde{x}_0\), encouraging localized corrections that remain close to the pretrained generative manifold.

 Together, this establishes OMEGA as a noise-adaptive trust-region operator whose optimization landscape evolves smoothly with the diffusion variance, enabling coarse global adjustments early in denoising and fine-grained refinements as the process converges.